floDKDO/EZVN/README.md

 ## Current features:
 - Main screen, options menu (windowed/full-screen mode, music/sound volume, dialogue display speed)
 - Display characters at the desired position with an animation (similar to Ren'Py's Transform)
+- Composite images to change the image of characters
 - Assign a text box, name box, and/or custom name color for each character independently
 - Auto (dialog scrolls automatically based on their length) or Skip (skip dialog at high speed) mode
 - Be able to return to previous dialogues using the mouse wheel